Guide to breast cancer travel insurance

 Where you intend to travel to can also make a big difference to the cost of insurance.
 Read our Travel Insurance Destinations Guide for further information.

-You can declare breast cancer using our in-built medical screening facility right here online – it’s really simple and only takes a few minutes, and if you get stuck, you can always call us.
+You can declare breast cancer using our in-built medical screening facility right here online – it’s really simple and only takes a few minutes, and if you get stuck, you can always chat with us.

 Taking hormonal treatment like Tamoxifen tablets or Herceptin is common and should not affect you being accepted for cover, but being on Chemotherapy or Radiotherapy can be a bit trickier.